urfave/cli/docs/RELEASING.md

 git push origin v2.4.8
 ```

-The tag push will trigger a GitHub Actions workflow.
-The remaining
+The tag push will trigger a GitHub Actions workflow and will be
+**immediately available** to the [Go module mirror, index, and
+checksum database](https://proxy.golang.org/).
+The remaining steps
-steps require human intervention through the GitHub web view
+require human intervention through the GitHub web view although
-although [automated solutions
+[automated solutions
 exist](https://github.com/softprops/action-gh-release) that may be
 adopted in the future.